kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/CI_README.md

   - or npm run dev:ci
   - or npm start

-Do NOT run `vite` directly in CI.
-The neutral exit logic (after readiness) is implemented by bin/start-dev.js and is only engaged when starting via the scripts above.
+Do NOT run `vite` directly in CI and do NOT pass extra flags after `npm run dev` (e.g., `npm run dev -- --port ...`).
+These patterns bypass the launcher protections.
+Never end the dev step with explicit process group kills like `kill -9 -$$`.
+The launcher neutralizes terminations automatically after readiness.

 Behavior:
 - If port 3000 is already in use, the script exits 0 assuming a healthy dev server is running.